The Baby Years

 It will focus on prevention and treatment of pelvic and back pain, pelvic floor strengthening, stretching and breathing techniques.
 You do not need a referral but if you have any concerns, we suggest you talk to your G.P. or obstetrician first.

-You can then join our pregnancy Pilates classes which are suitable to attend for 14 weeks to labour day!
+You can then join our pregnancy Pilates classes which are suitable to attend from 14 weeks to labour day!

 Mariola can check your pelvic floor strength and whether you can do the Kegel’s correctly.
 She will also check your tummy muscles for diastasis recti.
 You can then join our post-natal Pilates classes.